 We will start with the Sun.

-Helios-A and Helios-B (also known as Helios 1 and Helios 2) were a pair of probes launched into heliocentric orbit for the purpose of studying solar processes.
+Helios-A and Helios-B (also known as Helios 1 and Helios 2) were a pair of probes launched into heliocentric orbit to study solar processes.
 This article will be on Helios-A.

 Helios-A was launched on December 10, 1974, from Cape Canaveral Air Force Station Launch Complex 41 in Cape Canaveral, Florida.
 This was the first operational flight of the Titan IIIE rocket.
 The probe was placed in a heliocentric orbit of 192 days with a perihelion of 46,500,000 km (28,900,000 mi; 0.311 AU) from the Sun.
 During the first perihelion in late February 1975, the spacecraft came closer to the Sun than any previous spacecraft.
 The temperature of some components reached more than 100 °C (212 °F), while the solar panels reached 127 °C (261 °F), without affecting probe operations.
 During the second pass on September 21, however, temperatures reached 132 °C (270 °F), which affected the operation of certain instruments.